Designing for a small business is not a one-dimensional topic. There are so many elements involved in design for small businesses – right?

 - Heavy files and loading time

 A good website helps convert your visitors into customers.
-In 2019, over 60% of purchases were made online.
 Make sure your website design is responsive, easy and useful.
+Also remember, the colours you choose can have a direct psychological influence on your customer!
+Here is A guide on using colour psychology for your online store

-As mentioned before, Design for small business is a vast subject – and can seem scary!
+As mentioned before, design for small businesses is a vast subject – and can seem scary!
 So let’s take it step-by-step.
 Let’s start with a few tips and ‘How-to’s’ to keep in mind when designing a product for customers.

 How your product/service appears to your customer –